Which female singer is a billionaire?

 However, Rihanna’s financial triumph extends far beyond her music.
 In 2017, she launched her beauty brand, Fenty Beauty, which quickly became a global sensation.
 The brand’s inclusive range of makeup products catered to a diverse audience and resonated with consumers, leading to unprecedented success.
 Fenty Beauty’s revenue reached an estimated $570 million in its first year alone, contributing significantly to Rihanna’s burgeoning wealth.

-A: Rihanna’s billionaire status is the result of her successful music career, as well as her ventures outside of the industry.
-Her beauty brand, Fenty Beauty, played a significant role in her financial success.
+Rihanna’s billionaire status is the result of her multifaceted career.
+While her music career laid the foundation for her success, her entrepreneurial ventures, particularly Fenty Beauty, played a pivotal role in catapulting her into the billionaire club.